Linuxfabrik/lfops/roles/icingaweb2_module_grafana/README.md

 # Ansible Role linuxfabrik.lfops.icingaweb2_module_grafana

-This role installs and configures the [IcingaWeb2 Grafana Module](https://github.com/NETWAYS/icingaweb2-module-grafana).
-Additionally, it deploys the the graph configuration for the [Linuxfabrik Monitoring Plugins](https://github.com/Linuxfabrik/monitoring-plugins).
-This can be disabled using `icingaweb2_module_grafana__skip_monitoring_plugins_graphs_config`.
+This role installs and configures the [IcingaWeb2 Grafana Module](https://github.com/NETWAYS/icingaweb2-module-grafana), and deploys the graph configuration for the [Linuxfabrik Monitoring Plugins](https://github.com/Linuxfabrik/monitoring-plugins) when called with the `icingaweb2_module_grafana:monitoring_plugins_graphs` tag.

 This role is tested with the following IcingaWeb2 Grafana Module versions: